22 June 2015 | Shaun Demmer

 Johannesburg as seen from the tallest building in Africa, the Carlton Centre.
 Image by Shaun Demmer

-Hopping off at Gold Reef City Casino (then stop 6) we quickly confirmed our tickets for the Soweto tour and jumped into City Sightseeing’s bright-red taxi.
+Hopping off at Gold Reef City (then stop 6) we quickly confirmed our tickets for the Soweto tour and jumped into City Sightseeing’s bright-red taxi.
 One of the great things about the tour is the diverse group of people one encounters.
 On our Soweto tour alone, we made new friends from Sri Lanka, Iran, Brazil, Paris and the US, each given a “Soweto-an name” by Phiwe.
 I was given Nklankla (which means “luck”) and my mom, Ma Mpho (“gift”).

 Experiencing the wonders of Soweto is something I would recommend to anyone.
 We were also lucky enough to be in Soweto during an energy-filled international children’s day parade from the Hector Pieterson Memorial down to Vilakazi Street, a street that has been home to both Nelson Mandela and Desmond Tutu.